Jas17malli/Basic-SELECT-Queries/README.md

 FOREIGN key (person_id) REFERENCES  Person(Person_id));

 ---Retrieve all columns from both Person and Passport.

 Select * from Person;
 Select * from Passport;

 ---Retrieve Specific columns from both Person and Passport.

 Select Passport_id from passport;
 select Name from person;

---Filtering with WHERE
+--Filtering with WHERE Find all passports issued for 101,103,104.

---Find all passports issued in 2025. select * from passport where passport_id in('101','103','104');
+select * from passport where passport_id in('101','103','104');

---Find entries where the passport was issued in 2025 and the person's name starts with "J" Select * from person where name like 'J%';
+--Find entries where the passport was issued in 2025 and the person's name starts with "J"

+Select * from person where name like 'J%';

 --Select passports issued between '2023-06-01' and '2023-12-31'.

 Select * from passport where issue_date between '2023-06-01' and '2023-12-31';

 --Order by

 SELECT * FROM Person
 ORDER BY Name;

---Retrieve the top 3 most recently issued passports. select  * from passport order by 2 desc fetch First 3 rows only;
+--Retrieve the top 3 most recently issued passports.

+select  * from passport
+order by 2 desc
+fetch First 3 rows only;

 ---Show passport records 4–6 by applying ORDER BY with LIMIT and OFFSET.

 Select * from passport
 order by 1
 limit 2 offset 3;

----List the Name and Issue_date of individuals who have a Person_id of 3 or 4, --and their passport was issued either before '2023-03-01' or after '2023-06-01'.
+---List the Name and Issue_date of individuals who have a Person_id of 3 or 4, and their passport was issued either before '2023-03-01' or after '2023-06-01'.

 SELECT p.Name, ps.Issue_date
 FROM Person p, Passport ps
 WHERE p.Person_id = ps.Person_id